uber/piranha/generic/README.md

-# Generic Piranha
+# Multilingual Piranha
-This variant of Piranha provides a language-agnostic and flexible solution for deleting code related to stale feature flags leading to a cleaner, safer, more performant, and more maintainable code base.
+This variant of Piranha provides a flexible multilingual solution for deleting code related to stale feature flags leading to a cleaner, safer, more performant, and more maintainable code base.

 ## Motivation